snoolord/return_gnome/README.md

 The following design will be used for FlexBox Birdy:

 * game.js - will take care of the game logic and load levels.
-This will also check the position of the "birdy" elements to see if the level is "complete".
+This will also check the position of the "gnome" elements to see if the level is "complete".
 Game.js will also handle user input and use .css() or .attr().
 User input will be parsed in the text area on left side of the screen.

 * levels.js - holds all the information of each game levels & information on how to complete the levels
 ```javascript